mgp/book-notes/thinking-fast-and-slow.markdown

 by Daniel Kahneman

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555)!*

 ### Introduction

 * We use resemblance as a simplifying heuristic to make difficult judgment, causing predictable biases in predictions.